 We borrowed \$100.0 million under the Term Loan on February 26, 2016, and an additional \$15.0 million and \$22.7 million under the Term Loan on November 9, 2017 and May 10, 2018, respectively.
 We also maintain a revolving Credit Facility that allows us to borrow up to \$22.5 million, of which we have borrowed \$22.0 million.
-On April 8, 2019, we entered into an amendment to the Financing Agreement, which provides for an additional delayed draw term loan commitment in the aggregate principal amount of \$100.0 million (the "Delayed Draw Funds").
-Under the terms of the amendment effective April 8, 2019, interest accrues on the Delayed Draw Funds, outstanding borrowings under the Term Loan and the Credit Facility at a rate of either the LIBOR Rate (as defined in the Financing Agreement) plus 5.25%, at our option.
-A hypothetical 10% increase or decrease in interest rates paid on outstanding borrowings under the Financing Agreement would not have a material impact on our financial position, results of operations or cash flows.
+On April 8, 2019, we entered into an amendment to the Financing Agreement, which provides for an additional delayed draw term loan commitment in the aggregate principal amount of \$100.0 million.
+On May 19, 2020, we entered into an amendment to the Financing Agreement.
+Under the terms of the amendment effective May 19, 2020, interest accrues on the outstanding borrowings under the Term Loan and the Credit Facility at a rate of either the LIBOR Rate (as defined in the Financing Agreement) plus 5.75%, at our option.
+A hypothetical 10% increase or decrease in interest rates paid on outstanding borrowings under the Financing Agreement would not have a material impact on our financial position, results of operations, or cash flows.